tax-rates-menu-l5Tax Rates 2009 2010Tax NewsTax Videos

 Bulgaria Income Tax Rate

-Bulgaria personal income tax rate for 2009 is a flat 10%.
+Bulgaria personal income tax rate is a flat 10%.

 Bulgarian residents are liable for income tax on their worldwide income, with tax credits available for overseas taxes paid.
 If income is derived from a country with which a double taxation treaty exists, the elimination of double taxation is effected in accordance with that tax treaty.